dotnet/EntityFramework.Docs/entity-framework/core/saving/cascade-delete.md

 | DeleteBehavior        | Impact on database schema
 |:----------------------|--------------------------
 | Cascade               | ON DELETE CASCADE
-| Restrict              | ON DELETE NO ACTION
+| Restrict              | ON DELETE RESTRICT
 | NoAction              | database default
 | SetNull               | ON DELETE SET NULL
-| ClientSetNull         | ON DELETE NO ACTION
+| ClientSetNull         | database default
-| ClientCascade         | ON DELETE NO ACTION
+| ClientCascade         | database default
 | ClientNoAction        | database default

-> [!NOTE]
-> This table is confusing and we plan to revisit this in a future release.
-See [GitHub Issue #21252](https://github.com/dotnet/efcore/issues/21252).

-The behaviors of `ON DELETE NO ACTION` and `ON DELETE RESTRICT` in relational databases are typically either identical or very similar.
+The behaviors of `ON DELETE NO ACTION` (the database default) and `ON DELETE RESTRICT` in relational databases are typically either identical or very similar.
 Despite what `NO ACTION` may imply, both of these options cause referential constraints to be enforced.
 The difference, when there is one, is _when_ the database checks the constraints.
 Check your database documentation for the specific differences between `ON DELETE NO ACTION` and `ON DELETE RESTRICT` on your database system.

+SQL Server doesn't support `ON DELETE RESTRICT`, so `ON DELETE NO ACTION` is used instead.

 The only values that will cause cascading behaviors on the database are `Cascade` and `SetNull`.
 All other values will configure the database to not cascade any changes.